nashwazahra/PF-Lab03-26k-0060/README.md

 ## Currently Learning

-I'm currently focusing on strengthening my programming fundamentals, learning C , and developing a better understanding of AI concepts.
+I'm currently focusing on strengthening my programming fundamentals, learning C, and developing a better understanding of AI concepts.

+### My Learning Goals

+1. Improve my programming skills
+2. Learn more about Artificial Intelligence
+3. Build small programming projects
+4. Develop my problem-solving skills

 ## My Goal

 My goal is to continuously learn, build projects, and develop the skills needed to become an **AI Engineer** in the future.

+***I believe that consistent learning and practice can help me achieve my goals.***

+## Practicing
-> "Learning one line of code at a time."
+ "Learning one line of code at a time."